Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Case Study 2

-His district supervisor, however, reminds him that up until this point he and every other SLP in the district provided test scores.
-These scores, she explains, were an easy way to see a child's level of performance to determine eligibility for services.
-So, he must go back, retest the child using a translated test, and report those test scores.
+His district supervisor, however, reminds him that, up until this point, he and every other SLP in the district have provided test scores.
+These scores, the district supervisor explains, were an easy way to see a child's level of performance to determine eligibility for services.
+So, the clinician must go back, retest the child using a translated test, and report those test scores.

 The ethical dilemma: Does the clinician go back with his interpreter, have her translate the tests, and then determine eligibility based upon the child's scores?

 According to IDEA, there is a need to demonstrate academic impact and the absence or presence of a disability.
 A number of different measures may be used.
 There are no legal requirements that standard scores must be used to qualify an individual to receive services.

 Principle of Ethics II indicates that “Individuals shall honor their responsibility to achieve and maintain the highest level of professional competence and performance” (ASHA, 2016).
 The clinician would not be honoring this responsibility if they knowingly uses standard scores from a translated version of an assessment that has not been validated on a population representative of the individual tested

 An audiologist who is employed at a hospital is working with an individual who uses cued speech to communicate.
 The audiologist knows that cued speech is the preferred communication system used by the client but does not have any information about how the individual best understands or uses written language.
 The audiologist has prepared some written reports to provide to the patient about the assessment results.
 The audiologist provides the patient with a written copy of the report without any additional support because cued speech is not a language in and of itself and is based on spoken English.